microsoft/vscode-docs/docs/editor/setup.md

 - [ASP.NET 5](https://github.com/aspnet/home) - a lean and composable framework for building web and cloud applications, fully open source and available on GitHub
 - [Node.js (includes NPM)](http://nodejs.org/) - a platform for easily building fast, scalable network applications
-- [git](http://git-scm.com/download) - VS Code has built-in support for source code control using git
+- [Git](http://git-scm.com/download) - VS Code has built-in support for source code control using Git
 - [Yeoman](http://yeoman.io/) - an application scaffolding tool, you can think of this as `File | New Project` for VS Code
 - [generator-aspnet](https://www.npmjs.com/package/generator-aspnet) - a yeoman generator for scaffolding ASP.NET 5 applications, run `npm install -g generator-aspnet` to install
 - [hottowel](https://github.com/johnpapa/generator-hottowel) - a yeoman generator for quickly creating AngularJS applications, run `npm install -g generator-hottowel` to install